List of Days of Our Lives characters introduced in the 2020s: Jada Hunter

 Jade Hunter, played by Elia Cantu, made her first appearance on July 19, 2022.
 She was introduced as the a new detective at the Salem Police Department.
 Cantu's casting was announced by Soap Opera Digest.
 She is later revealed to be the daughter of Marcus Hunter (Richard Biggs).
 While Jada is her first daytime role, Cantu has appeared in several primetime series such as Criminal Minds, This Is Us, Black-ish, Lethal Weapon, 9-1-1 and Mom.

 Jada arrives in Salem in 2022 to interview for a job with the Salem police department.
 Jada makes an impression on police commissioner Rafe Hernandez (Galen Gering) due to her knowledge of the investigation into the recent murder of Abigail Deveraux (Marci Miller).
 Rafe hires her on the spot and her first assignment is to question Sarah Horton (Linsey Godfrey) about the murder.
 Jada reconnects with her father's friend Steve Johnson (Stephen Nichols) and his wife Kayla Brady (Mary Beth Evans) and thanks him for the job recommendation.
 When Jada kills a suspect her first day on the job, Kayla's nephew Eric (Greg Vaughan) comforts her.
 They later plan to go on a date and Eric offers her a room at his family's pub.
 However, the romance is plagued by Eric's lingering feelings for his ex-wife Nicole Walker (Arianne Zucker).
 Jada witnesses the two kiss plans to break it off with Eric when she passes out.
 Rafe rushes Jada to the hospital where she discovers she is pregnant.
 Despite the pregnancy, Jada and Eric agree to go their separate ways and raise the baby as co-parents.
 However, after Nicole warns her how hard it is being a single parent, Jada rethinks her decision and terminates her pregnancy.

+In 2023, Jada and Rafe grow closer as they work together.
+Later, Jada's sister Talia Hunter arrives in town.
+Jada is concerned when Talia starts working at Sweet Bits Bakery instead of using her medical degree.